bennoloeffler/py_template_flyio/README.md

 There is a file ```CLAUDE.md``` file, that you can use to generate the files.

-You use these files to document your design, requirements and todos for cursor.
+You use these files to document your design, requirements and todos for claude code.

-## Cursor Rules
-see folder .cursor/rules/rule_xxx.mdc
-Old style: cursorrules.yaml/json not used anymore.